TheAntiCarCollective/pedestrian/README.md

 ### Quick Start

 Simply run `npm start`!
-Assuming the above requirements are met, the project will automatically be built and deployed locally along with required dependencies and services.
+If the above requirements are met then the project will automatically be built and deployed locally along with required dependencies and services.

 ### Debugging